 Jose Antonio Vargas is a Pulitzer Prize-winning journalist, Emmy-nominated filmmaker, and a leading voice for the human rights of immigrants.
 He is a founder and chief executive officer of Define American, the nation’s leading nonprofit media organization that fights injustice and anti-immigrant hate through the power of storytelling.
-He is the author of the forthcoming memoir, Dear America: Notes of an Undocumented Citizen, to be published by HarperCollins, fall 2018.
+He is the author of the memoir, Dear America: Notes of an Undocumented Citizen, published by HarperCollins in 2018. // Poster by Jordan Graham.

 Eve L. Ewing is a writer and scholar from Chicago.
 She is the author of Electric Arches and When the Bell Stops Ringing: Race, History, and Discourse amid Chicago's School Closures.
 She also co-wrote the multimedia performance No Blue Memories: The Life of Gwendolyn Brooks.
 Her work has been published in Poetry magazine, The New York Times, The Atlantic, the Washington Post, and many other venues.
 She is a sociologist of education at the University of Chicago School of Social Service Administration.
 She also co-directs Crescendo Literary (a partnership that develops community-engaged arts events and educational resources) and is one-half of the writing collective Echo Hotel, alongside Hanif Abdurraqib. // Poster by Alex McGettrick.